Local Perceptions and Practices of News Sharing and Fake News: Findings

-\paragraph{Fake News.} Based on the branch of 57 responses, the top two sources of fake news were reported to be instant messaging apps (N=44, 77.2\%) and social media (N=40, 70.2\%).
-Most respondents realised that the news was fake either immediately (N=19, 33.3\%) or within the day (N=24, 42.1\%) and the most popular method they employed to ascertain the falsity of the news was to use a search engine (N=49, 86.0\%).
-The main action they took upon knowing that the news was fake was to send a correction message to those whom they have shared the news with (N=29, 50.9\%).
-In other cases, they also either sent a warning message to inform others of the presence of the fake news (N=23, 40.4\%) or simply did not do anything (N=25, 43.9\%).
+\paragraph{On Fake News (RQ3).} Based on SeenFake-57 ($N=57$), we reported earlier that the top three sources of fake news were instant messaging apps, social media and word-of-mouth.
+Here, we detail the practices of managing fake news.
+In asking respondents to recall their experience when they realized that a piece of news was fake, respondents cited the search engine as the most common tool by which they ascertained the falsity of the news ($86.0\%, n=49$).
+Most respondents realized that the news was fake either very soon ($33.3\%, n=19$) or within the day ($42.1\%, n=24$).
+A mix of responses were given regarding the actions taken upon encountering fake news.
+They include sending a correction message to those whom they have shared the news with ($50.9\%, n=29$), sending a warning message to inform others of the presence of the fake news ($40.4\%, n=23$), or simply not doing anything ($43.9\%, n=25$).